-5. Buffers
+5. Buffers (2025)

-The track-mounted cranes are to be provided with buffers in accordance with (A) and (B) below, except when automatic system for prevention of collision is provided.
+Track-mounted cranes are to be provided with buffers in accordance with (A) and (B) below, except when an automatic collision prevention system is provided.

-- (A) At both ends of tracks or any other equivalent positions.
-These buffers may be replaced by stops of a height not less than 1/2 of the diameter of wheels. - (B) Where more than two track-mounted cranes are provided on one track, between these track-mounted cranes.
+- (A) Buffers are to be installed at both ends of the tracks or at any other equivalent positions.
+These buffers may be replaced by stops of a height not less than 1/2 of the diameter of wheels. - (B) When more than two track-mounted cranes are installed on one track, buffers are to be provided between these cranes